 - 1 teaspoon baking soda

 - Add the water, honey, and yeast to a large mixing bowl.
-Whisk until well combined.300 ml water, 1 tablespoon honey or maple syrup, 1/2 cube fresh yeast
+Whisk until well combined.300 ml water, 1 tablespoon honey, 1/2 cube fresh yeast

 - Stir in the olive oil.1 tablespoon olive oil